bargavkoduri/Rest-API/README.md

                 <td>/add/admin</td>
                 <td>POST</td>
                 <td>To create a new admin</td>
-                <td>Request body should be a json object with property names : firstName,middleName,lastName, password,email,role,department,confirmPassword
+                <td>Request body should be a json object with property names : firstName ,middleName ,lastName ,password ,email ,department, confirmPassword
                     <br/>
                     department and middleName are optional and the remaining properties are mandatary.
                     <br/>